snowplow/snowplow-elasticsearch-loader/README.md

 }
 ```

-Next, start the sink, making sure to specify your new config file:
+Next, start the loader, making sure to specify your new config file:

-    $ ./snowplow-elasticsearch-loader-http-0.8.0 --config my.conf
+    $ java -jar snowplow-elasticsearch-loader-http-0.8.0.jar --config my.conf

 ## Find out more